alphagov/paas-tech-docs/source/documentation/troubleshooting/line-endings.md

 2016-12-02T06:03:25.95-0800 [APP/PROC/WEB/0]OUT Exit status 127
 ```

-If you find that pushing an app from a Windows machine is failing like this, you must make sure that files are not being saved with CRLF line breaks.
-Check the settings in your text editor or IDE.
+Similar problems may happen in other buildpacks.
+If you find that pushing an app from Windows is failing, try making sure that files in your project are being saved with Unix-style LF line endings, not Windows-style CRLF line endings.
+Most text editors aimed at developers allow you to change the line ending style.

-If the files are from a Git repository, disable Git's `autocrlf` setting:
+If you are working with a Git repository, disable Git's `autocrlf` setting:

 ```
 git config --global core.autocrlf false